R2Ri is a Wilderness Medical Society Affiliate

 WFR Refresher cost: £425.00 which includes course fee, certification, course materials, licence fee, plus access to (non compulsory) post course CPD materials and course manual.
-Delegates undertaking refresher courses in 2021 can stay on for the full 7 day course at no extra cost, by prior arrangement with us (limited places available).
+Delegates undertaking refresher courses in 2021 can stay on for the full 7 day course at no extra cost, by prior arrangement with us (limited places available and additional certifications above WFR (R) are not included in the WFR (R) cost).

-Venue: The National Mountain Centre, Capel Curig, Plas Y Brenin, Snowdonia, Wales.
+Venue: The National Outdoor Centre, Plas y Brenin, Snowdonia, Wales.

 Covid19: We have limited places to ensure social distancing and have also significantly upscaled kit to minimise cross handling of kit.
 Wearing of masks will be mandatory.
 Scenarios will be individual and/or socially distanced.
 Masks and face shields plus gloves and sanitiser will be issued to all delegates.
 There will be pre screening of all delegates prior to attending the venue.
 We MAY also require PCR tests to be undertaken at the venue (this is being considered).
 Please view the venue website regarding the steps that they are taking regarding Covid precautions - that all our delegates will have to comply with on site.

 How to book: